Clinical Laboratory Technology Degree

 The Clinical Laboratory Technology program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, http://www.naacls.org/.

 5600 N. River Rd, Suite 720, Rosemont, IL 60018

 *For more detailed program information, please refer to the Catalog & Handbook.

 - Be at least 18 years of age;

 - Submit official high school/high school equivalent transcripts;

 - Submit official college transcripts, if applicable;

-- Prospective students seeking admission into the Clinical Laboratory Technology Degree Program will enroll in the Health Care Science Certificate - Clinical Laboratory Technology option initially.
+- Prospective students seeking admission into the Clinical Laboratory Technology Degree Program will enroll in the Health Care Management Degree - Clinical Laboratory Technology option initially.